aguimaraesduarte/msan604/course.md

  We want to find the values of the parameters that maximize this function in light of the observed data.
 We typically numerically maximize $l(\cdot)$, the log-likelihood function to find $(\hat{\Phi}_1, \hat{\Phi}_2, \ldots, \hat{\Phi}_p, \hat{\theta}_1, \hat{\theta}_2, \ldots, \hat{\theta}_q, \hat{\sigma}^2)$.

-The usual asymptotic properties of ML estimators exist here as well.
+The usual asymptotic properties of MLE exist here as well.
 This is the basis for CI calculations.

 ### Least Squares method for ARMA(p,q)